-There were vendors outside selling baked goods which reminded me that my plan was to eat at the Stone Row on Race Street.
+There were vendors outside selling baked goods which reminded me that I planned to eat at Stone Row on Race Street.
 I had contacted the restaurant a few weeks earlier and promised to be first in line when they opened at 11:30 AM.
 I corralled the “troops”, and we made our way toward and up Race Street.

 I wanted to stop at the Big Creek Vineyard and Hooven Mercantile Co Museum, but we were in a rush.

-We made our way up — Race Street is on a slight incline — passing the St. Mark’s Episcopal Church.
-The church was designed by British-born American architect, Richard Upjohn between 1867 and 1869 in the Gothic Revival style.
-Ed and I were slowly moving snapping photos along the way.
+We made our way up — Race Street is slightly inclined — passing the St. Mark’s Episcopal Church.
+The church was designed by British-born American architect Richard Upjohn between 1867 and 1869 in the Gothic Revival style.
+Ed and I were slowly moving, snapping photos along the way.
 Stopping to take pictures is most likely what caused us to arrive late than expected at the front door of the Stone Row Pub.

 Race Street is narrow — most of the streets in Jim Thorpe are narrow — with terraced gardens and door flags that made the street look like what I think a street in a small European might look like.
-The homes are a blend of Victorian architecture with quaint small street front businesses.
+The homes are a blend of Victorian architecture with quaint small street-front businesses.
 And electrical wires everywhere.
-I did not like these electrical wires.
+I was not too fond of these electrical wires.
 To me, they ruined the look of the street.
 I wish they were all underground.
-But you won’t find many wires my images.
+But you won’t find many wires in my images.
 I took the effort to remove them in Photoshop.
 I know it doesn’t reflect the reality of Jim Thorpe, but I like these photos better.

 We finally made it to the Stone Row Pub only to discover a line had formed just inside the doorway.
-It seems the Stone Row Pub is quite small and all meals are “made-from-scratch”.
+It seems the Stone Row Pub is quite small, and all meals are “made-from-scratch”.
 It can seat only twenty people.
 Twenty people were already seated, and a quick count showed about ten people in line ahead of us.
-We were hungry after our two-hour ride on the train, so we opted for plan B which we created “in the moment".
+We were hungry after our two-hour ride on the train, so we opted for plan B, which we created "at the moment".
 We walked to the end of Race Street and found another place to eat.

-We had lunch at a restaurant called, Through the Looking Glass, on the corner or Race and Broad Streets near the Mauch Chunk Opera House.
+We had lunch at a restaurant called Through the Looking Glass, on the corner of Race and Broad Streets near the Mauch Chunk Opera House.
 It is the older restaurant in Jim Thorpe.
-I think the theme of the restaurant is loosely based on the Lewis Carol novel of the same name.
+I think the restaurant's theme is loosely based on the Lewis Carol novel of the same name.
 I don’t know for sure.

 While we waited for our food to arrive, we enjoyed the acoustic guitar music played by a local musician.
 After a quick breakfast — it was almost 12:30, but we had pancakes, eggs, toast, bacon, etc. — we made our way to the Mauch Chunk Opera House.
 I didn’t include photos of the opera house because … well, I only got one.
 It was very dark inside, and my attempt at HDR was not quite what I wanted.

-We were past the Carbon County Court House and turned left onto Hazard Square and walked up a steep set of stairs onto Packer Hill Avenue toward Asa Packer Mansion Museum.
+We were past the Carbon County Court House, turned left onto Hazard Square, and walked up a steep set of stairs onto Packer Hill Avenue toward Asa Packer Mansion Museum.
 Who’s Asa Packer?

 I took some portrait shots of Bhavana and Shaan sitting on a metal bench chatting.
-While they chatted I walked up to the entrance of the Asa Packer building and stood next to a statue of a deer that was dressed in holiday clothes.
-While I was admiring the deer's clothing I looked up and saw some what appeared to be smoke in the distance near Race Street.
-It was while standing there looking down into town that I saw the light come over the hill and illuminate the church town.
+While they chatted, I walked up to the entrance of the Asa Packer building and stood next to a statue of a deer dressed in holiday clothes.
+While admiring the deer's clothing, I looked up and saw somewhat appeared to be smoke in the distance near Race Street.
+While standing there looking down into town, I saw the light come over the hill and illuminate the church town.
 I quickly set up my tripod and captured my favourite photo of the day.

-Bhavana and Shaan caught up with us just at our return train to Port Clinton pulled into the station.
+Bhavana and Shaan caught up with us just as our return train to Port Clinton pulled into the station.

-On our way back our train was delayed.
+On our way back, our train was delayed.
 The Lehigh Gorge Railway tracks and actually owned by a freight company.
-There was some miscommunication and a freight train ended up on our track.
-Ed had a walkie-talkie and we listened in on the conversations between our train crew, the station master, and the conductor of the freight train.
+There was some miscommunication, and a freight train ended up on our track.
+Ed had a walkie-talkie, and we listened in on the conversations between our train crew, the station master, and the freight train conductor.
 It was highly entertaining.
 We had to wait for the freight train to back into a side track so that we could pass.

 Once our train got started again, Ed and I opened the window to capture some of the images we could not capture on the outbound trip.
 Our train passes through an area that has two S curves.
 On the return trip, shooting out the window, we could get photos of the back and front of the train looping around the bend.

-When choosing images for this photo essay I had difficulty deciding which ones to include.
+When choosing images for this photo essay, I had difficulty deciding which ones to include.
 I chose over two dozen pictures and agonised over whether was too many.
-As I wrote this article, I realised that the fact that I was stressed over it probably meant I should follow my instinct.
+As I wrote this article, I realised that I was stressed about it probably meant I should follow my instinct.
 I decided that I would choose my favourites and just enough to tell the story.
 The rest you can view on my Flickr page.

 For each image, I applied either a Fuji or Kodak film preset and adjusted as needed.

 I enjoyed my trip to Jim Thorpe and would definitely do this again.
 I think I can convince Bhavana to spend a night over in Jim Thorpe.
-I clicked a link on the Lehigh Gorge Railway web site to get more information about the bike train and discovered that we could do a one day event called the Big Day Out, that includes biking, hiking and raft along the Lehigh Gorge in one day!
+I clicked a link on the Lehigh Gorge Railway website to get more information about the bike train and discovered that we could do an day event called the Big Day Out, which includes biking, hiking and raft along the Lehigh Gorge in one day!